About the course

 Interviews are not normally held as part of the admissions process.

-When held, interviews may be in person, or by telephone or by Skype, normally with two interviewers.
+When held, interviews may be in person or online, normally with two interviewers.
 Interviews are used only when the department needs to gather more information to fully assess an application before deciding whether to make an offer of a place.

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 The principal computing resource for the MSc in Statistical Science is the IT teaching suite.
 You will be able to use this to run software packages such as R, MATLAB and Python, as well as to prepare documents and reports.
 The IT suite provides students with an excellent environment for training in computational statistics and statistical programming, as well as being a quiet place to work outside lectures.
-The building has other newly refurbished spaces for study and collaborative learning, including the library and the large open social area, both on the ground floor.
+The building has other spaces for study and collaborative learning, including a library and a large interaction and social area.

-You will also have access to the Radcliffe Science Library and other University libraries, and the centrally provided electronic resources.
+You will also have access to a number of University libraries, and the centrally provided electronic resources.

 There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
 However, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.